Textile Testing Services

 | Test | Purpose (Why Do It?) | Key Results / Units | Recommendation |

-| Air Permeability | To assess the “breathability” of fabrics, aiding in the prediction of down proofness, ease of care, and manufacturing requirements. | Volume of air passing over a specific area per unit of time (e.g., ft3 /ft2 /min. or L/m2 /sec.). | Bedding and garments. |
+| Air Permeability | To assess the “breathability” of fabrics, aiding in the prediction of downproofness, ease of care, and manufacturing requirements. | Volume of air passing over a specific area per unit of time (e.g., ft3³/ft²/min or L/m2²/sec). | Bedding and garments. |

 | Fabric Weight | To determine the mass of fabric per unit area and to evaluate a finished product’s feel and bulk.
 Also useful for acceptance testing of bulk fabric from textile mills. | Mass per unit area (e.g., oz/yd2 or g/m2). | Bedding and garments. |

-| Thread Count | To quantify the number of warp and weft yarns, essential for verifying fabrics before acceptance from textile mills.
-Also helps predict a fabric’s “softness” or “hand”. | Yarns per square inch or threads per 10 cm, reported separately for warp and weft, or as a total. | All textiles. |
+| Thread Count | Quantifying the number of warp and weft yarns is crucial for verifying fabrics before they are accepted from textile mills.
+Also helps predict a fabric’s “softness” or “hand.” | Yarns per square inch or threads per 10 cm are reported separately for warp and weft or as a total. | All textiles. |

 | Yarn Size | To measure the linear density (fineness or coarseness) of warp and weft thread.
-Useful for acceptance testing of bulk fabric. | US customary (Cotton Count) or metric (Tex) format. | Bedding and garments. |
+It is useful for acceptance testing bulk fabrics. | US customary (Cotton Count) or metric (Tex) format. | Bedding and garments. |

-| Tensile Strength | To measure the force required to rupture a fabric when pulled apart.
-Useful for selecting the proper fabric for specific applications and for acceptance testing. | Tensile or breaking strength value (e.g., Newtons (N) or pounds force (lbf)). | Garments, bedding, and upholstery. |
+| Tensile Strength | This test measures the force required to rupture a fabric when it is pulled apart.
+Useful for selecting the proper fabric for specific applications and for acceptance testing. | Tensile or breaking strength value (e.g., Newtons (N) or pounds-force (lbf)). | Garments, bedding, and upholstery. |

-| Pilling Resistance | To assess a fabric’s resistance to the formation of pills (fuzz) due to rubbing.
+| Pilling Resistance | The goal is to evaluate a fabric’s ability to withstand the formation of pills, also known as fuzz, as a result of rubbing.
 Good indicator of durability and visual appeal. | Rated on a scale of 1 (Very Severe Pilling) to 5 (No Pilling).
 Ratings of 4 or 5 are preferred. | Garments, bedding, and upholstery. |

 | Fiber Identification | To identify the fibers and fiber blends used in a fabric (e.g., cotton, polyester).
 Used to determine fiber content, which is typically required for product labeling. | Percentage of the fiber(s) found (e.g., 100% COTTON or 50% COTTON, 50% POLYESTER). | All textiles. |

-| Seam Strength | To measure the force required to rupture sewn seams in woven fabrics when a perpendicular force is applied.
-Determines the strength and durability of the seam and the fabric/seam combination. | Force measured at the moment of seam rupture, reported for both warp and weft (e.g., Newtons (N) or pounds force (lbf)). | Garments, bedding, and upholstery. |
+| Seam Strength | To measure the force required to rupture sewn seams in woven fabrics when a perpendicular force is applied, the test method must be defined.
+Determines the strength and durability of the seam and the fabric/seam combination. | Force measured at the moment of seam rupture, reported for both warp and weft (e.g., Newtons (N) or pounds-force (lbf)). | Garments, bedding, and upholstery. |

 | Test | Key Evaluation Focus | Test Method Summary |

-| Down proofness of Bulk Fabric | Ensures the fabric can effectively contain plumage in filled garments or bedding. | A small test pillow is filled with natural materials, sewn, and glued.
+| Downproofness of Bulk Fabric | Ensures the fabric can effectively contain plumage in filled garments or bedding. | A small test pillow is filled with natural materials, sewn, and glued.
 It is placed in a test apparatus to simulate use.
-Escaped fibers and feathers are counted, and a rating is assigned (Rating 5 is Good, 1 is Not Acceptable). |
+Escaped fibers and feathers are counted, and a rating is assigned (rating 5 is good, 1 is not acceptable). |

-| Down proofness of Channeled Fabrics | Ensures that fabrics joined together (bonded, welded, woven) to create channels can effectively contain plumage. | A test panel with channels is constructed, filled, sewn, and glued.
+| Downproofness of Channeled Fabrics | Ensures that fabrics joined together (bonded, welded, or woven) to create channels can effectively contain plumage. | A test panel with channels is constructed, filled, sewn, and glued.
 The panel is tumbled in a rotating box with 24 stoppers for two 15-minute intervals.
 Escaped particles are counted, and a rating is given.
 The location of leakage is also reported. |

-| Down proofness of Finished Product | Evaluates the migration or leakage of filling material (down, polyester, etc.) in entire finished products or prototypes.
-Evaluates both the severity and the source of leakage. | The entire product is placed in a rotating box and tested right side out for 30 minutes, then wrong side out for 30 minutes.
+| Downproofness of Finished Product | Evaluates the migration or leakage of filling material (down, polyester, etc.) in entire finished products or prototypes.
+Evaluates both the severity and the source of leakage. | The entire product is placed in a rotating box and tested right side up for 30 minutes, then wrong side up for 30 minutes.
 Leakage source and amount are examined and graded on a 1 (worst) to 5 (best) scale. |

 | EN Rubbing Down proofness | Ensures the fabric can effectively contain plumage. | A small test pillow is made, filled, sewn closed, and placed in a plastic bag.
 The pillow is clamped and rubbed against itself for a set number of rotations.
 Escaped particles are counted and reported for the warp and weft. |